tusharmahat/Pingpong_pygame/README.md

 - Real-time ball and paddle physics simulation.
 - Score tracking for both the player and the AI.
-- Game over popup with the option to play again (Yes/No).
+- Game over popup when either player reaches a score of 5.

+## Play Again

+After each game, you will be prompted to play again.
+Press `Y` to play again or `N` to exit the game.

 ## Author